-- 1. To ensure security, please submit your quiz by 0830hrs on the due date as arranged by the tutor or in class. - 2.
-The quiz will be reviewed for brief discussion with students during class. - 3.
+- 1. To ensure security, please submit your quiz by 0830hrs on the due date as arranged by the tutor (regardless of class time). - 2.
+The quiz will be reviewed with students during class. - 3.
 Each quiz carries a weight of 5%.
-Students must complete the quizzes to achieve credit for the course.
+Students must complete the quizzes to achieve credit.